mamewotoko/podplayer/README.md

 * remove index from episode info
    * use id of podcast
 * use tab view to display listened item/not listened item/all (filter condition)
+* use id list as playlist
 * fix bugs
+    * null point exception when rotate db activity
     * fix memory leak (bitmap problem)
         * check heap size and class histogram
         * put scaled image on memory